 Take your dog on a playful walk and exercise using the natural features of the site.
 The dog-walker’s trail follows parts of the Finjasjöleden trail and passes through Dalleröds broad-leaf forest.
 Keep your dog on a lead during the walk.
 At the start of the dog-walkers’ trail on the Gold Coast there is a larger enclosure for your dog´s playful activities.

 The trail signs are lime-green.

 Hässleholmsgården is a youth hostel, a popular meeting place for events and a gym with access to changing rooms and a sauna.
 The farm, which dates back to the 1500s has given the city its name.
-The 10-km trail extends west to Alslingan and the ruins of the Mölleröd castle.
+The 10-kilometres-trail extends west to Alslingan and the ruins of the Mölleröd castle.